Contact: Rich Kurz Page content last updated September 1, 2021

 The Valley National Bank in Scottsdale

-I am guessing this is towards Scottsdale.
+I am guessing this is near or in Scottsdale.

 The Pima Plaza with Squaw Mtn. as a backdrop